SoftwareAG/universalmessaging-server-docker-samples/README.md

 license file for a container, stop the container and copy the new license file to the mapped license file directory on volumes and then restart the container.

+**Important:** Both licence directory and licence.xml file are spelled with "c".
+If you do not provide the correct file name, licensing will be unsuccessful.

 Docker-compose (to run multiple Docker containers)
 ==================================================